Last updated on 2019-10-20

 - IP Address (If static, think campus WiFi)

-- Device ID (Rumored, but seems unlikely for Android based on my own tests)
+- Device ID (Rumored, but seems unlikely for Android based on my own tests and data report)

-- Profile Pictures (Rumored, though easily circumvented if true: Just crop by a few pixels.
+- Profile Pictures (Rumored, though easily circumvented if true: Just remove EXIF metadata and crop a few pixels.
 Nevertheless, good motivation to finally get better pictures 😉)

 I hope to have been of help and look forward to seeing you in the comment section, or the SwipeHelper Subreddit 🙂